 the emotional and physical aspects of sexual relationships

-This education needs to be provided in an accessible way that breaks down the key subjects, makes them relatable to real life situations and allows the person to continue to revisit them to ensure they remain current.
+This education needs to be provided in an accessible way that breaks down the key subjects, makes them relatable to real life situations and allows the person to continue to revisit them to ensure their understanding remains up to date.

 I am worried that the person I support is being sexually abused.
 How do I know?